-5.1.4.
 Creating Highlight Categories

-From the Highlights tab, you can also create new highlight categories (new in 18.0).
+From the Highlights tab, you can also create new highlight categories.
 These new categories, like your filters can be saved and shared with other Squore users.

-Let's extract more data from the artefacts singled out by your advanced filter in Section 5.1.2, "Advanced Filtering", where you found recently modified code with a high cloning ratio.
+Let's extract more data from the artefacts singled out by your advanced filter in Advanced Filtering, where you found recently modified code with a high cloning ratio.
 To begin, simply select your saved filter from the Filter Panel and apply it.
 As you apply and modify the filter, the list of artefacts for the current highlight responds to the filter parameters: